Rachel Reeves: Chancellor of the Exchequer (2024–2026)

+2024 budget

 On 30 October, Reeves presented her first budget, which was the first Labour budget since 2010 and the first budget in history to be delivered by a woman.
 In the budget, she announced tax rises worth £40 billion, the biggest tax rise at a budget since 1993.
 Amongst the measures she announced were an increase in employers' National Insurance to 15% on salaries above £5,000 from April 2025, income tax thresholds to rise in-line with inflation after 2028, changes to farm inheritance tax meaning that the inheritance tax of 20% would effectively apply to rural estates above the value of £1,000,000 from April 2026, and a rise in the single bus fare cap to £3 from January 2025.
 The OBR forecast that the budget would mean the tax burden would be set to its highest ever level in recorded history.
 The director of the Institute for Fiscal Studies, Paul Johnson, accused Reeves of further undermining trust in politicians.
 Reeves later said that it was not a budget she would want to repeat, and accepted that the tax rises would likely hit wage growth for workers.
 Reeves also said that she was "wrong" during the election about ruling out potential tax rises.

+2025 budget

+Reeves presented the details of her second budget on 26 November 2025.

+2026 budget

+Reeves presented the details of her third budget on 3 March 2026 defending the government's economic strategy despite lower growth forecasts while announcing no major tax changes.

+In June 2026, Reeves announced an additional £15 billion in defence funding as part of the UK government's defence investment plan.

+In July 2026, Reeves announced plans to expand the Growth Guarantee Scheme for small and medium-sized enterprises.

+On 14 July 2026, ahead of her expected departure as Chancellor of the Exchequer, she delivered her annual Mansion House speech, outlining the government's economic record and future priorities.

 Alleged contravention of the ministerial code

 The speaker of the House of Commons, Lindsay Hoyle, reprimanded Reeves in the Commons on 28 October 2024, saying he was "very, very disappointed" and found it totally unacceptable that she had given information to journalists in the US about the upcoming Budget, in contravention of the ministerial code.
 The code expects major government announcements to be made in the Commons before to the news media.
 Hoyle said the early revelations were a "supreme discourtesy to the House".

+In 2025, details of the budget were once again leaked before it was delivered to the Commons when the Office for Budget Responsibility published its response on its website earlier that day.